Fundamental limitations on photoisomerization from thermodynamic resource theories: Resource-theory model for the photoisomer

 $\rho_\final$ denotes the post-photoisomerization state.
 Most of its weight lies on the \emph{trans} states, for which $\varphi = \pi$.
 Maximizing the isomerization yield amounts to maximizing the final state's weight on the lower \emph{trans} level,

 Third, the molecule thermalizes to $\exp(- \beta H_\mol ) / Z_\mol$.

-The Methods (Sec.~\ref{sec:LZ_RT}) detail a more sophisticated model for step 2: The thermal operation~\eqref{eq_TO2} is decomposed as a sequence of thermal operations.
+Appendix~\ref{sec:LZ_RT} details a more sophisticated model for step 2: The thermal operation~\eqref{eq_TO2} is decomposed as a sequence of thermal operations.
 The angular DOF $\varphi$ serves as a quantum clock~\cite{Pauli_33_Handbuch,Pauli_58_Encyclopedia,Feynman_86_Quantum,Margolus_86_Quantum,Aberg_14_Catalytic,Malabarba_15_Clock,Frenzel_16_Quasi,Woods_16_Autonomous,Erker_17_Autonomous,Woods_18_Quantum} as the molecule rotates at some speed $v$.
 This sequence models a dissipative Landau-Zener transition.
-The sophisticated model (of a sequence of thermal operations) is consistent with the simpler model (of one thermal operation) because every composition of thermal operations is a thermal operation.
-(We prove this claim in Supplementary Note 1.)
+The sophisticated model (of a sequence of thermal operations) is consistent with the simpler model (of one thermal operation): Every composition of thermal operations is a thermal operation (App.~\ref{sec_Compose_Th_Ops}).
 Every thermal operation---including every composite---obeys thermomajorization.
-Hence applying thermomajorization to the composite thermal operation is justified.
+To test our resource-theory results, we compare them with specific minimal models in Sections II D and III B. The models involve specific Lindbladian couplings between the photoisomer and the bath.
+However, such specific couplings are not required for most of our results.